oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 If you want more detailed information then you can extract it, for example to get the details on the pods do the following

-  4. Execute below command, replacing the ID with the ID of your pod
+  4. Execute below command, replacing the ID with the ID of your pod.
+You can get the ID of your pod by looking at the output from the previous kubectl command, in the pods list for a pod starting kubernetes-dashboard.

   -  `kubectl get pod kubernetes-dashboard-bfdf5fc85-djnvb  -n kube-system -o yaml`